RovenNorferk/Insightful-RAG-Companion/README.md

 # RAG-Powered Multi-Agent Knowledge Assistant

 This project implements a Retrieval-Augmented Generation (RAG) system integrated with a simple agentic workflow.
 It dynamically chooses between tools like a calculator, dictionary, or a retrieval-based LLM QA pipeline to answer queries.
-The system is exposed via a minimal Streamlit web interface.
+The system is exposed via a minimal Streamlit web interface

 ---